TradeTrust/documentation/docs/reference/document-creator/config-file.md

 The value of `"network"` property is a string that refers to the network in which the document is created in.

-Currently, we only support to 5 networks.
+Currently, we only support to 6 networks.

 - Ethereum Mainnet : `"homestead"`
 - Sepolia Testnet : `"sepolia"`
 - Polygon Mainnet: `"matic"`
 - Mumbai Testnet: `"maticmum"`
+- XDC Mainnet: `"xdc"`
+- XDC Apothem Testnet: `"xdcapothem"`

 ---